 -

 Protests may also take the form of symbolic structures.
-Student groups may construct or erect temporary displays and symbolic structures with University approval.
+University groups may construct or erect temporary displays and symbolic structures only with University approval.
 Examples include exhibitions, interactive displays, walls, models, and other symbolic structures.
-Such displays should include attribution, including contact information for the sponsoring group.
+Such displays must include attribution, including contact information for the sponsoring group.
 ODUS will work with the group to obtain approval and identify an appropriate location and mechanisms to secure the display, secure reservations, and liaise with University offices, such as University Scheduling, Facilities, Grounds, and the Office of the University Architect.
-To initiate the review and approval process, please contact Dean Jarrett Fisher or register a request for a temporary display in CLEVER.
+To initiate the review and approval process, please contact the Office of the Dean of Undergraduate Students or register a request for a temporary display in MyPrincetonU.

 In addition to these policies, there may be other University policies governing the use of grounds and buildings that apply.